 Alexander Solsma (BA, 2011) In August 2018, Solsma was named the Director of Communications for the historic Basilica of Saint Mary in Old Town Alexandria, Virginia.
 The parish was established in 1795, which makes it the oldest Roman Catholic parish in Virginia. (submitted 10/6/2018)

-Daniel Gonzalez (BA, 1983) Just wanted to let you know that I was a lead reporter for the Wall Project, which won a Pulitzer Prize for Explanatory Journalism for The Arizona Republic and USA Today Network. (submitted 4/16/18)
+Daniel Gonzalez (BA, 1983) was a lead reporter for the Wall Project, which won a Pulitzer Prize for Explanatory Journalism for The Arizona Republic and USA Today Network. (submitted 4/16/18)

 Vanessa Shelton (PhD, 2007; MA, 1994) Vanessa Shelton has been recognized by the Journalism Education Association with its Lifetime Achievement Award for significant contributions to scholastic journalism throughout her career.
-She retired in July 2017, and was most recently an adjunct professor and executive director of Quill and Scroll International Honor Society for High School Journalists, based in the School of Journalism and Mass Communication at the University of Iowa in Iowa City, IA.
-She has moved to Elsberry, MO, to care for her mother and brother. (submitted 2/22/18)
+She retired in July 2017, and was most recently an adjunct professor and executive director of Quill and Scroll International Honor Society for High School Journalists, based in the School of Journalism and Mass Communication at the University of Iowa in Iowa City, IA. (submitted 2/22/18)

-Jarrett Hothan (BA, 2009) My band The Trolls released our debut album "Vs. The Shadow Pyramid."
-When I was at UIowa, I wrote for the Arts & Culture section of the Daily Iowan.
-I primarily focused on music—album reviews and concert previews.
-It's been fun to continue my lifelong love of music on top of my career.
-I'm a script writer for Demo Duck, a video production company in Chicago. (submitted 2/8/18)
+Jarrett Hothan (BA, 2009) Jarrett's band The Trolls released their debut album "Vs. The Shadow Pyramid."
+When a student, he wrote for the Arts & Culture section of the Daily Iowan and primarily focused on music—album reviews and concert previews.
+He is also a script writer for Demo Duck, a video production company in Chicago. (submitted 2/8/18)

 Vishwas Gaitonde (MA, 1989) has published a feature article, "The Grand Piano Chase" (Link: http://www.thehindu.com/entertainment/music/the-grand-piano-chase/article20004323.ece) in The Hindu, one of India's leading newspapers, on November 9, 2017.
 This feature focuses on the music prodigy Lydian Nadhaswaram through the pianos he has played, and follows Gaitonde's earlier multi-media essay on Nadhaswaram, "King of Melody, Lord of Rhythm" (http://www.mantlethought.org/arts-and-culture/king-melody-lord-rhythm-lydian-nadhaswarams-musical-journey) published in May 2017 in The Mantle, New York. (submitted 11/20/17)